 The construction of the consortium was changed in 2012, when Nordsøfonden joined the DUC as an active 20 % state-owned partner.

-In 2018, Total S.A aquired all of A.P.
+In 2018, Total aquired all of A.P.
 Møllers- Mærsk's oil and gas activities, including the Sole Concession area and the role as operator in DUC.
+In 2019 Total acquired Chevron's share in DUC.